General Library Policies

 There are two entrances to the Law Library—one on the third floor at the top of the main staircase, and the other one level below the main hall at the bottom of the main staircase.
 The third-floor entrance leads into the main Reading Room and the upper stack levels (L4 and L5).
 The lower entrance gives access to computer and library space (L1 and L2) and leads to the Upper East Side (UES) and the Lower East Side (LES).
 A Library elevator (the one nearer the staircase) connects all levels of the library within the law building.

 While many of the materials that have been stored offsite during the renovation project have been returned to the Law Library, there are still a number of books (mostly foreign law) that remain offsite.
 As the year progresses, some material will be transferred to the university's new Library Shelving Facility (LSF).
-Requests for this material can be initiated directly in MORRIS, the Law Library's online catalog.
+Requests for this material can be initiated directly in Quicksearch, the Law Library's online catalog.

 The Lillian Goldman Library is committed to ensuring equitable access to all of its collections.
 Library users with disabilites are encouraged to contact Julian Aiken or Cesar Zapata to make arrangements for the following services: